HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ![]($$/two-css-properties-walk-into-a-bar.png)

 There should be a German noun for the fear of breaking something in a CSS codebase.
-Perhaps **_Kaskadenangst_**  --  “cascade anxiety”?

 </figure>